lxsmnsyc/seroval/docs/serialization.md

 import { crossSerialize, crossSerializeAsync } from 'seroval';
 ```

+Cross-reference serialization provides a different JS output, and so requires prepending a header script provided by `GLOBAL_CONTEXT_API_SCRIPT` and `getCrossReferenceHeader`.

 ## Streaming serialization

 Async serialization allows `Promise` instances to be serialized by `await`-ing it, however, this results in a blocking process.
 With streaming serialization, `Promise` instances can be streamed later on, while the synchronous values can be emitted immediately.